weaveworks/weave-gitops-private/docs/adrs/0026-weave-gitops-runtime-ui.md

 1. Refactor this experience to make it generic so we could include
 2. Use configuration to define the deployments to show in the UI:
    - OSS: to show Flux, Weave GitOps app, Tf-controller, Policy Agent, etc ...
-   - ee: the previous + ee controllers like pipeline, gitopssets, cluster-xxx
+   - EE: the previous + EE controllers like pipeline, gitopssets, cluster-xxx
 3. Create UI via either option:
    1. To Rename Flux Runtime to Weave Gitops Runtime or
    2. to Create another UI for Weave Gitops Runtime